-Students are required to complete fifty-five (55) semester credit hours selected from the University's General Education Requirements, as found in this catalog.
+Students are required to complete 47 semester credit hours selected from the University's General Education Requirements, as found in this catalog.

 The General Education philosophy states, "While courses in one's major field prepare a student for success in a chosen profession, the General Education program helps prepare one for success in life."
 These courses are important to the BBA degree program, particularly in the areas of essential skills, global and regional studies, modern language and the diversity of society.
-When all BBA degree program components are taken into consideration, approximately fifty percent (50%) are from non-business coursework.
+The BBA degree program requires students to complete all 47 semester credit hours.
+Tier II: Diversity Foundation provides a menu of options for students to select from.
+However, the BBA degree program has identified options as part of its course of study.
+The required General Education courses for the BBA degree program are listed below.